lab1092/blender-manual_ja/manual/modeling/meshes/mesh_structures.rst

    Edge and Face Loops

-:guilabel:`Edge` and :guilabel:`Face Loops` are sets of faces or edges that form continuous "loops" as shown in (*Edge and Face Loops*).
+*Edge* and *Face Loops* are sets of faces or edges that form continuous "loops" as shown in (*Edge and Face Loops*).
 The top row (``1`` -\ ``4``) shows a solid view, the bottom row (``5`` -\ ``8``) a wireframe view of the same loops.